-Effective January 1, 2018, Minimum Continuing Capital and Surplus Requirements ("MCCSR") was replaced by the Life Insurance Capital Adequacy Test ("LICAT").
-The LICAT is intended to improve the measurement of the life insurer's solvency position by recognizing the long-term economics of the life insurance business.
+The Life Insurance Capital Adequacy Test ("LICAT") is intended to improve the measurement of the life insurer's solvency position by recognizing the long-term economics of the life insurance business.
 Empire Life had a strong capital position under MCCSR and continues to have a strong capital position under the LICAT framework.
 Empire Life is required to maintain a minimum Core Ratio of 55% and a Total Ratio of 90%.
 OSFI has established supervisory target levels of 70% for Core and 100% for Total capital.